LAQ27504/Dotnet-Clean-Architecture-Template/README.md

 ### 5. Configure the Database Connection

-Open `appsettings.json` or `appsettings.Development.json` in the WebUI project and update the `DefaultConnection` string:
+Open `appsettings.json` or `appsettings.Development.json` in the MyProject.Presentation project and update the `DefaultConnection` string:

 ```json
 "ConnectionStrings": {